 Since we were in the area, we decided to check out the famous Café Du Monde.
 Opened before Café Beignet as a coffee stall in 1862, their beignets are said to be the best in town.
 This eatery is usually packed to the brim with hungry customers, but we visited at 5:00 PM and were seated inside immediately.

 I was excited and ordered two hot chocolates and three beignets.
 The initial bite was hot due to the freshness of the pastry.
-The difference between these beignets and the ones at Café beignet is their crispy texture, the amount of powdered sugar piled sky-high, and the addition of hot chocolate, which to me, is a perfect pairing.
-I personally think Café Du Monde has the best beignets in town but my mom disagrees.
+The difference between these beignets and the ones at Café beignet is their crispy texture, the amount of powdered sugar piled sky-high, and the addition of hot chocolate, which is a perfect pairing.
+I think Café Du Monde has the best beignets in town, but my mom disagrees.
 She says Café Beignet wins.
-My advice for your trip to New Orleans: try both cafes for yourself and let me know your thoughts on who has the best beignets in town!
+My advice for your trip to New Orleans: try both cafes for yourself, and let me know your thoughts on who has the best beignets in town!

 DAY THREE: